opencontainers/umoci/doc/man/umoci-insert.1.md

   the container image. *image* must be a path to a valid OCI image and *tag* must be a valid tag in the image.
 If *tag* is not provided it defaults to "latest".

+**--opaque**
+  (Assuming *target* is a directory.)
+Add an opaque whiteout entry for *target* so that any child path of *target* in previous layers is masked by the new entry for *target*, which will just contain the contents of *source*.
+This allows for the complete replacement of a directory, as opposed to the merging of directory entries.

+**--whiteout**
+  Add a deletion entry for *target*, so that it is not present in future extractions of the image.

 **--rootless**
   Enable rootless insertion support.
 This allows for **umoci-insert**(1) to be